abrahamoaks/Birth-Rate-Time-Series-Forecasting/README.md

 - **Predictions**: The model successfully predicts daily birth rates with reasonable accuracy.
 - **Error Analysis**: The RMSE for the ARIMA model is significantly lower than the naive method, demonstrating its capability in handling time series data.

 ## Usefulness

 This project highlights the importance of time series forecasting in healthcare:

 - **Resource Planning**: Accurate birth rate forecasts can help hospitals plan resources, such as staffing and equipment, more effectively.
 - **Operational Efficiency**: Predictive analytics can improve decision-making processes in healthcare management.

-## Observations

-- **Seasonal Trends**: Birth rates exhibit seasonal patterns, with certain times of the year showing higher or lower birth rates.
-- **Model Performance**: The ARIMA model provided a good fit for the data, outperforming the naive method.
-- **Data Sensitivity**: The model's performance could be further improved with more extensive data covering multiple years.

 ## Future Contributions